spedas/pyspedas/docs/source/pytplot.rst

 selecting the desired number of points, the user can right-click to quit.  ctime will then return the list of timestamps selected.

+At the moment, ctime does not work reliably in a Jupyter notebook when the matplotlib 'ipympl' backend is used, or with the default 'inline' non-interactive back end.
+If you are developing a notebook which calls ctime, we recommend specifying the 'auto' backend (via the 'magic' command "%matplotlib auto") before importing or calling any pyspedas, pytplot, or matplotlib routines.

 .. autofunction:: pyspedas.ctime

 Per-Variable Plot Options